What makes for a great guitar tone? How often do you hear people saying this line:

 Jimi used one of his black and white Strats (it goes markedly out of tune after his whammy frenzy half-way through) into a full Marshall plexi stack (with 6550 power tubes).
 This is Jimi’s most overt use of the Uni-Vibe, which squelches its liquid gold tone throughout the entire track.
 He also had a wah (Crybaby or Vox, we aren’t sure), an Axis Fuzz, a Fuzz Face and a Roger Mayer Octavia at his feet.
 Feedback, therefore volume, plays a major part in this song, too.
 In the hands of a master it’s a thrill on quite another level.

 So, there is obviously quite a lot going on here!
-The video shows Edge playing his cream Gibson Les Paul Custom, but we reckon the recording was made with one of his many Fender Strats: this particular tone’s size comes more from the dollops of delay and reverb used than from a thick sounding guitar like a Les Paul.
+The video shows Edge playing his cream Gibson Les Paul Custom, but I reckon the recording was made with one of his many Fender Strats: this particular tone’s size comes more from the dollops of delay and reverb used than from a thick sounding guitar like a Les Paul.

 Since The Edge owns an unholy amount of pedals and processors, it isn’t easy to accurately predict what he used for this particular song.
 At this period, he was fond of Chandler Tube Drivers, and the delays are almost certainly from his TC 2290 units.
 Edge fans will know that many of the adventurous tones on Achtung Baby were helped along by a Korg A2 rack unit, so that may well have played a part in the resulting sound.
-We can be sure about him using his old 1964 Vox AC30 combos, though!
+I can be sure about him using his old 1964 Vox AC30 combos, though!

-As with Billy Gibbons, it’s no great surprise to find Eddie Van Halen on our list today.
+As with Billy Gibbons, it’s no great surprise to find Eddie Van Halen on my list today.
 His ‘Brown’ sound is still the ultimate tone goal for most hard rock players, after all!
 Having said that, VH fans don’t always agree on the best particular flavour of brown that they consider to be the defining example.

 Yes, Unchained is not only a stonker of a riff, it’s the best example of the Brown sound that’s out there!
-We think the genius addition of an MXR flanger, kicked in during the riff’s palm-muted pedal tone notes, sends it over the edge into greatness.
+I also think the genius addition of an MXR flanger, kicked in during the riff’s palm-muted pedal tone notes, sends it over the edge into greatness.
 Here’s what Eddie says:

 “I was just goofing off and experimenting.
 It wouldn’t have sounded good to use the flanger all the way through.
 The riff just needed a little bit here and there.
 It’s a cool, tasty little tidbit that I threw in there to draw attention to the riff.”

 Is this the best heavy guitar sound ever?
 It could well be.
-Since Metallica’s Black album was released in 1991, every Rock and Metal guitarist has tried to nab the sound, so we’d say it’s influential to say the least!
+Since Metallica’s Black album was released in 1991, every Rock and Metal guitarist has tried to nab the sound, so I’d say it’s influential to say the least!

 James Hetfield (Kirk Hammett only played solos on the records of this era) had already shown the world he was the boss of the monster-toned metal riff with the band's Master of Puppets and ...And Justice For All albums.
 His ability to create bone-shaking riffs that were also catchy and groovy was well established.
 Even so, his efforts on the Black Album (nobody uses its eponymous ‘actual’ title) went off the chart.